This post may include affiliate links or compensated content. Click here for our disclosure policy

 But even with a notification that your application was received, you may never here from the employer.
 Without feedback, you can’t know what’s wrong so you can improve your applications.

 If you’re doing what needs to be done to find work at home jobs, but aren’t getting hired, here are 5 possible reasons why and what you can do about it.

 1. You aren’t qualified for the work-at-home job.

 I’m all for applying to work even if you don’t meet all the requirements.
 Why?
 Because few people meet every single requirement of the job.
 However, you must meet the important requirements.
 If the application says you need to have a specific number of years of experience or a degree, those are requirements that you probably can’t get around.

 What to do instead: Don’t waste your time applying to jobs in which you don’t meet the fundamental requirements.
-Instead find jobs in which you can meet the basic requirements, or getting the needed skills and experiences needed for the job.
+Instead find jobs that you meet the basic requirements for, or get the needed skills and experiences necessary for the job.

 2. You don’t stand out from the crowd.

 Competition for work-at-home jobs is fierce.
 If your resume or application doesn’t stand out from all the other job applicants, you won’t get hired.
 The best way to stand out to get a job, is to tailor your resume or application to the specific job.

 What to do instead: Don’t just submit a list of your skills and experience.
 Do a little research on the company, and tweak your resume to fit company (what it does, the market it serves, etc) and the job.
 If the job is a virtual assistant for a real estate company and it wants someone who can type fast, include information that shows you know it’s a real estate company and can work in that industry, as well as your skills and experience in typing fast.